 In states without a statute authorizing TODDs, property owners sometimes utilize an enhanced life estate deed as another alternative for avoiding probate costs.
 Also called "Lady Bird deeds," enhanced life estate deeds allow the current property owner to grant a remainder interest to a beneficiary, who then inherits the property upon the owner's death.
 With an enhanced life estate deed, much like a TODD, the grantor maintains control over their property during their life, allowing them to lease, mortgage, sell, or otherwise manage the property without the remainder beneficiary's consent.
-The grantor's ability to divest the grantee by executing another conveyance during their life distinguishes an enhanced life estate deed from a traditional life estate deed.
-Lady Bird or enhanced life estate deeds are currently in use in Texas, Florida, Michigan, Vermont, and West Virginia.
-However, as some legal scholars have noted, Lady Bird deeds give rise to some areas of uncertainty because they are not authorized by statute.
-To Some elder law and probate experts push for enactment of the Uniform Transfer on Death Deed statute to eliminate the ambiguities that may exist with a non-statutory Lady Bird deed.
+The grantor's ability to divest the grantee by executing another conveyance during their life distinguishes an enhanced life estate deed are currently in use in Texas, Florida, Michigan, Vermont, and West Virginia.35 However, as some legal scholars have noted, Lady Bird deeds give rise to some areas of uncertainty because they are not authorized by statute.36 Some elder law and probate experts push for enactment of the Uniform Transfer on Death Deed statute to eliminate the ambiguities that may exist with a non-statutory Lady Bird deed.37